GabeMitchell23/gfm48FastRobots/Lab4/lab4Writeup.md

 <img src="car_graph.PNG" class="img-responsive" alt="" width= 850>

 Note that the ToF data is as expected: it decreases up until the car reaches the wall, and then it jumps up when the car spins.
 The pitch data does not behave as expected: it should be constant for the entire stunt, as the car always stays flat on the ground.
 I attribute the error to the accelerometer picking up an acceleration as the car moves along the x-axis (forward).
-This error can be mitigated in future labs by decreasing the weight of the accelerometer term in the complimentary filter.
+This error can be mitigated in future labs by decreasing the weight of the accelerometer term in the complementary filter.